yay135/gene_connectivity/readme.md

 ### Install Docker
 Install Docker using the following link:
 https://docs.docker.com/engine/install/
+Recommended System specs ubuntu 20.04 LTS or better with 24GB RAM or more.
 ### Run the models
+These are CPU-only builds.
 Pull our docker images:
 ``docker pull yay135/gcn_con``
 OR